McMurdo Dry Valleys

 In the samples of water from the Blood Falls have been found at least 17 types of microbes and almost no oxygen.
 Thus: these organisms develop without sunlight, without photosynthesis.
 Analysis show also that water in Blood Falls is saturated also with iron and sulfate.

-Thus: these microorganisms live somewhere at the base of the glacier (water comes from the inside of Taylor Glacier), without sunlight and feed on iron and sulphates.
+Thus: these microorganisms live somewhere at the base of the glacier (water comes from the inside of Taylor Glacier), without sunlight and feed on iron and sulfates.

 Further analysis of geological history tells the following story:

-Approximately 5 million years ago, in the end of Miocene epoch the sea level was higher and McMurdo Dry Valleys were inundated, just like fjords in Norway are now.
+Approximately 5 million years ago, at the end of Miocene epoch the sea level was higher and McMurdo Dry Valleys were inundated, just like fjords in Norway are now.

 As the sea receded, in recesses remained lakes with sea water.
 These lakes were covered with glaciers (e.g. turned into subglacial lakes) some 1.5 – 2 million years ago, encapsulating these small microcosms with all life in them and cutting off the sunlight.
 Larger organisms could not survive but small microorganisms miraculously survived.

-As the time went, the salinity increased – fresh water freezed and was carried away by glacier, increasing the salt concentration in the poodle.
-Microorganisms had two choices – to die or to adapt – and they succesfully adapted.
-Now they are consuming sulfates from the former sea water asa catalyst and use ferric ions from the bedrock for a kind of "breathing".
+As the time went, the salinity increased – freshwater froze and was carried away by a glacier, increasing the salt concentration in the poodle.
+Microorganisms had two choices – to die or to adapt – and they successfully adapted.
+Now they are consuming sulfates from the former sea water as a catalyst and use ferric ions from the bedrock for a kind of "breathing".
 Especially surprising is the existence of SO4 ions in the anoxic environment – most likely this is made possible by microorganisms.

 Now this subglacial lake is covered with some 400 m thick layer of ice.
 As the Taylor Glacier moves (and it moves smoothly thanks to the salty fluid at its base) some salt water together with bacteria is pushed towards the surface towards Blood Falls.